 Make the return journey by road to Lima.

 After an early start, we set off for the drive back to Lima.
-It is a good idea to take a packed lunch for the long journey.
 Arriving in the late afternoon, we check in to the group hotel.
 This evening is a great opportunity to enjoy a final farewell meal together.